adeptio/USA-live-cyber-attack-map/README.md

 ## Features

+- Google Maps API visualizes packet data:
-- Google map drops custom points at attack origins in real time.
-Points display attack info when clicked.
+  - Custom pins are dropped at attack origins in real time, and display attack info when clicked.
+  - Lines with arrow animations are drawn between origin and target geolocation.
 - Feed shows JSON data as the app processes it.
 - Tables show:
   - Top attackers based on origin of malicious packets.
 (All tables update and sort in real time)
   - Top malware attack types.
   - Top countries targeted.
-- Guided website tour for new users.
+- Guided website tour shows new users how to view the app.

 ## Project Design

 ThreatWave was designed and built in three days.
-All data is stored

 A [proposal][proposal] was drafted to help provide an implementation timeline during the development process.

 ## Technology

-ThreatWave is a single-page application built primarily with vanilla JavaScript and libraries made to work with it.
+ThreatWave is a single-page application built primarily with vanilla JavaScript and associated libraries.

 - [Frontend technology][frontend]